M17-Project/M17_spec/docs/application_layer.rst

 period.

 .. warning::
-    In CTR mode, AES encryption is malleable.
+    In CTR mode, AES encryption is malleable [McGrew2002]_ [Rogaway2011]_.
     That is, an attacker can change the contents of the encrypted message without decrypting it.
 This means that recipients of AES-encrypted data must not trust that the data is authentic.
     Users who require that received messages are proven to be exactly as-sent by the sender should add application-layer authentication, such as HMAC.
+    In the future, use of a different mode, such as Galois/Counter Mode, could alleviate this issue [Rogaway2011]_.

 To combat replay attacks, a 32-bit timestamp shall be embedded into the NONCE field.
 The field structure is shown in Table 9.
 Timestamp is 32 LSB portion of